David Dimbleby: 2010s

+Post-Question Time

-In 2019, and in some of his first work outside the BBC for decades, he presented an acclaimed series of podcasts on the life of media mogul Rupert Murdoch entitled The Sun King.
+In 2019, and in some of his first work outside the BBC for decades, Dimbleby presented an acclaimed series of podcasts on the life of media mogul Rupert Murdoch entitled The Sun King.
 This focused on various key moments in Murdoch's professional career such as his takeover of newspapers around the world, Fox News, his battles with print unions and the phone hacking scandal.
 It also attempts to examine Murdoch's personal motivations and his political influence.

-In 2020 Dimbleby continued his foray into podcasting, presenting a series on the lead-up to the Iraq War.
+In 2020, Dimbleby continued his foray into podcasting, presenting a series on the lead-up to the Iraq War.
 The series examined the events in the lead-up to the 2003 invasion asking whether it was justified at the time, and whether it could have been avoided.
 It also closely analysed the relationship between George W. Bush and Tony Blair, with Blair being interviewed as part of the series.

-In October 2020 Dimbleby said he was again considering putting his name forward for chairman of the BBC.
+In October 2020, Dimbleby said he was again considering putting his name forward for chairman of the BBC.

-In September 2022, Dimbleby came out of retirement to commentate on the state funeral of Queen Elizabeth II for the BBC, in particular the committal service at St George's Chapel, Windsor.
+In September 2022, Dimbleby came out of retirement to commentate on the state funeral of Queen Elizabeth II for the BBC, in particular for the committal service at St George's Chapel, Windsor.
+In 2023 and 2024, he also continued his long standing role as BBC narrator of the National Service of Remembrance at the Cenotaph.

 In October 2022, Dimbleby stated that the BBC does not appropriately question the power of the royal family.
-He said that the BBC would not address controversial topics to do with the monarchy, such as its ability to change tax legislation or the fact that the Duchy of Cornwall doesn’t pay capital gains tax, and stated his disagreement that such matters were not examined.
-He also stated his shock for the amount of control the monarchy have over broadcasting covering them.
+He said that the BBC would not address controversial topics to do with the monarchy, such as its ability to change tax legislation, or the fact that the Duchy of Cornwall does not pay capital gains tax, and stated his disagreement that such matters were not examined.
+He also stated his shock over the amount of control the monarchy have over broadcasting covering them.

-Family and honours
+Personal life

-Although the brothers presented election coverage on competing channels, when asked in an interview about rival ITV's plans to include a riverboat party with the likes of Kevin Spacey and Richard Branson in their 2005 election broadcast, Dimbleby commented, "They've got Jonathan Dimbleby, what do they need Kevin Spacey for?"
+Although the brothers presented election coverage on competing channels, when asked in an interview about rival ITV's plans to include a riverboat party with the likes of Kevin Spacey and Richard Branson in their 2005 election broadcast, Dimbleby commented, "They've got Jonathan Dimbleby, what do they need Kevin Spacey for?".

 Dimbleby has three children with his first wife, Josceline Dimbleby, a cookery writer: Liza, an artist; Henry, a chef and co-founder of the fast-food chain Leon; and Kate, a jazz and folk singer.

-In 2000, Dimbleby married Belinda Giles, a granddaughter of Herbrand Sackville, 9th Earl De La Warr with whom he had a son, Fred, in February 1998.
-Dimbleby lives in Polegate, East Sussex with a second home in Dartmouth, Devon.
-He is a supporter of Tranmere Rovers Football Club.
+In 2000, Dimbleby married Belinda Giles, a granddaughter of Herbrand Sackville, 9th Earl De La Warr, with whom he had a son, Fred, in February 1998.
+Dimbleby lives in Folkington, near Polegate, East Sussex, and Pimlico, London.
+He previously had a home in Dittisham, near Dartmouth, Devon.
+He is a supporter of Tranmere Rovers.

+Honours

 Dimbleby was made an honorary graduate of the University of Essex in 2005, and is the President of the Institute for Citizenship.
 In 2019, he received the Special Recognition Award for his services to news and current affairs at the National Television Awards in London.